Ash-Olorenshaw/MQForge/README.md

 *(name still in progress - might be changed haha)*

 ## Welcome to MQForge!
-A tool for compiling MetaQuotes files from the commandline easier!
+A tool for making compiling MetaQuotes files from the commandline using the MetaQuotes compiler 'metaeditor.exe' easier!

 Further info TBD...